DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-22-updating-the-messaging-on-the-claims-list-page.md

       href: /claim-funding-for-mentors/round-3-research-findings/
 ---

+## User need addressed by this change

+{% from "user-need/macro.njk" import appUserNeed %}
+{{ appUserNeed({
+  description: "As someone in an administrative or mentor role, I need Reassurance that the DfE have the correct details for our organisation, So that, I feel confident that our claim has been submitted correctly."
+}) }}

 After [round 3 of user research](/claim-funding-for-mentors/round-3-research-findings/), we updated the claims list page to clarify that users must add at least one mentor before creating a claim.

 We made this change because [users continue to get confused as to where they go to claim after adding a mentor](/claim-funding-for-mentors/round-3-research-findings/#users-continue-to-get-confused-as-to-where-they-go-to-claim-after-adding-a-mentor).